Shrine Auditorium and Expo Hall: Building

-The new auditorium was designed in the Moorish Revival style by San Francisco-based theater architect G. Albert Lansburgh, with local architects John C. Austin and A. M. Edelman associated.
+The auditorium was designed in the Moorish Revival style by San Francisco-based theater architect G. Albert Lansburgh, with local architects John C. Austin and Abram M. Edelman associated.
 When built, the auditorium could hold 1,200 people on stage and seat an audience of 6,442.
-An engineer who consulted on the project said that the steel truss supporting the balcony was the largest ever constructed.

 The Shrine Auditorium seats approximately 6,300 people (reduced during the 2002 renovation from the original 6,700 capacity) and has a stage 194 ft wide and 69 ft deep.
 The Auditorium features two boxes above the orchestra level holding 40 people each and seven loges on the balcony holding between 36 and 47 seats each (total capacity of the loges: 274).
 Of the remaining seats, 2,964 are on the orchestra level and 2,982 on the balcony level.

 Adjacent to the Auditorium is the Shrine Exposition Hall.
 This is a multi-purpose event facility.
 It features 54000 sqft of exhibit and meeting space—34,000 in the main level and 20,000 in an open mezzanine.
 The Exposition Hall has a capacity of 5,000 patrons.
 Trade shows, banquets, conventions and electronic music festivals, among other events, have been held there.